 The switch and controller may communicate through a TLS connection.
-The TLS connection is initiated by the switch on startup to the controller, which is located by default on TCP port 6633.
+The TLS connection is initiated by the switch on startup to the controller, which is listening either on a user-specified TCP port or on the default TCP port 6653.
+Optionally, the TLS connection is initiated by the controller to the switch, which is listening either on a user-specified TCP port or on the default TCP port 6653.
 The switch and controller mutually authenticate by exchanging certificates signed by a site-specific private key.
 Each switch must be user-configurable with one certificate for authenticating the controller (controller certificate) and the other for authenticating to the controller (switch certificate).

 The switch and controller may optionally communicate using plain TCP.
+The TCP connection is initiated by the switch on startup to the controller, which is listening either on a user-specified TCP port or on the default TCP port 6653.
+Optionally, the TCP connection is initiated by the controller to the switch, which is listening either on a user-specified TCP port or on the default TCP port 6653.
 When using plain TCP, it is recommended to use alternative security measures to prevent eavesdropping, controller impersonation or other attacks on the OpenFlow channel.